Your cart

 Discover yourself.

-We are living in an unprecedented era of sexual liberation; sex toys, masturbation, open conversations and unapologetic self-fulfillment.
+We are living in an unprecedented era of sexual liberation—sex toys, masturbation, open conversations, and unapologetic self-fulfilment.
 Or are we?

-For centuries, we have created stigmas around masturbation that have had a powerful impact on the way that humans mentally and physically engage with their sexual selves.
+For centuries, we have created stigmas around masturbation that have profoundly impacted how humans mentally and physically engage with their sexuality.
 Those stigmas are undeniably shifting, but we’re not quite there yet.
-Masturbation is actually a fascinating topic with a rich history.
-In some communities, it is viewed as dirty, or is forbidden; while in others, it is considered to be a healthy, ‘normal’ and encouraged act.
-But even then, guilt and shame still seem to be synonymous with self love, and we may not even understand why.
-One way to navigate those feelings is by questioning the source of them, and how relevant that source is for our own bodies today.
+Masturbation is a fascinating topic with a rich history.
+In some communities, it is viewed as dirty or forbidden, while in others, it is considered a healthy, normal, and encouraged act.
+Yet even in those contexts, guilt and shame often accompany self-love, leaving many questioning their origins and relevance to our bodies today.

-Many of our society’s laws, attitudes and standards have been shaped over many years by the influence of the Bible.
-The Christian expectation that sex must be Church-sanctioned and only for the means of pro-creation, and that we should otherwise remain abstinent and pure, has been widely preached over the last two millennia.
+Many of our society’s laws, attitudes, and standards have been shaped over the years by the influence of the Bible.
+The Christian expectation that sex must be Church-sanctioned and solely for procreation, alongside an emphasis on remaining abstinent and pure, has been preached for the last two millennia.

-However it was at the beginning of the 18th Century that masturbation began to be more broadly stigmatised as having pathological origins and negative physical and mental health consequences, creating a “nearly universal engine for generating guilt, shame, and anxiety”[1].
+It was at the beginning of the 18th century that masturbation began to be more broadly stigmatised, regarded as having pathological origins and negative physical and mental health consequences.
+This created a “nearly universal engine for generating guilt, shame, and anxiety.”

-It is around this point in history where anti-masturbation devices, or ‘penis torture objects’, were invented in order to control sexual desire.
-Vaginal genital mutilation was also practiced in America in an attempt to “redirect women’s sexuality to the only culturally acceptable avenue: vaginal intercourse within marriage[2]”.
+At this point in history, anti-masturbation devices, or "penis torture objects," were invented to control sexual desire.
+Vaginal genital mutilation was also practised in America in an attempt to redirect women’s sexuality to the only culturally acceptable avenue: vaginal intercourse within marriage.

-It wasn’t until the 20th Century that the myths and guilt were starting to unravel.
-In the 1940s and 50s, Alfred Kinsey published his research findings that “90 percent of men and 62 percent of women masturbated”.
-In the 60s and 70s, there was a significant movement to normalise female masturbation, with sex educator Betty Dodson’s masturbation workshops, the female sexuality pamphlet Our Bodies, Ourselves, and feminist sex toy shops[3].
+It wasn’t until the 20th century that these myths and associated guilt began to unravel.
+In the 1940s and 50s, Alfred Kinsey published research findings revealing that “90 percent of men and 62 percent of women masturbated.”
+The 60s and 70s saw a significant movement to normalise female masturbation, with sex educator Betty Dodson's workshops, the female sexuality pamphlet Our Bodies, Ourselves, and feminist sex toy shops.

-At long last, in 1972, masturbation was deemed “neither physically nor mentally harmful” by the American Medical Association, and in 1994 American Surgeon General Joycelyn Elders suggested that masturbation be covered in sex ed curricula.
-Then in the 1980s, masturbation was even being publicly encouraged as a tool in the fight against HIV/AIDS[4].
+In 1972, the American Medical Association declared masturbation to be “neither physically nor mentally harmful,” and in 1994, American Surgeon General Joycelyn Elders suggested that masturbation be included in sex education curricula.
+By the 1980s, masturbation was publicly encouraged as a tool in the fight against HIV/AIDS.

-Now we live in an age where the taboo has been significantly loosened, though masturbation is still not a simple topic.
-Many sex therapists suggest masturbating regularly, whether you’re single or partnered, but for some people it is uninteresting, feels uncomfortable, or goes against their belief system.
-There remain societal stigmas around masturbation, and it is common to experience feelings of guilt, anxiety, shame, or self-loathing while stimulating yourself.
-Many have grown up in communities or families where it is discouraged, hushed or ignored, and have internalised the idea that to perform acts of love on your body is unnatural.
+Today, we live in an age where the taboo has significantly loosened, yet masturbation remains a complex topic.
+Many sex therapists suggest that regular masturbation, whether one is single or partnered, can be beneficial, but for some, it may feel uninteresting, uncomfortable, or contrary to their belief systems.
+Stigmas around masturbation persist, and it is common to experience feelings of guilt, anxiety, shame, or self-loathing while engaging in self-pleasure.
+Many individuals grow up in communities or families where masturbation is discouraged, hushed, or ignored, internalising the idea that acts of love towards one's body are unnatural.

 [2] Lieberman, H. (2017).
 Buzz: The Stimulating History of the Sex Toy.
 United States: Pegasus Books.